On certain star-$K$ variant of a selection principle: Further observations on star- -Scheepers spaces

 \begin{Cor} If $X$ is Scheepers, then $AD(X)$ is star-$K$-Scheepers. \end{Cor}

 \begin{Ex} \emph{There exists a Tychonoff star-$K$-Scheepers space $X$ such that $AD(X)$ is not star-$K$-Scheepers.}\\ Let $X=Y(\kappa)$ be the space as in Example~\ref{E5} with $\kappa>\omega$.
 The space $X$ is Tychonoff star-$K$-Scheepers.
 But $AD(X)$ is not star-$K$-Scheepers.
-Indeed, since $D\times\{\kappa^+\}$ is a closed discrete subset of $X$, is a clopen subset of $AD(X)$ with cardinality $\kappa$.
-Also is a discrete subset of $AD(X)$ since the point $((d_\alpha,\kappa^+),1)$ is isolated for each $\alpha<\kappa$.
-On the other hand, the star-$K$-Scheepers property is preserved under clopen subsets. \end{Ex}
+Indeed, since $D\times\{\kappa^+\}$ is a closed discrete subset of $X$, is a clopen discrete subset of $AD(X)$ which is not star-$K$-Scheepers, hence $AD(X)$ has not star-$K$-Scheepers property since it should be preserved under clopen subsets. \end{Ex}

 It is natural to ask the following. \begin{Prob} Does there exist a space $X$ such that $AD(X)$ is star-$K$-Scheepers, but $X$ is not star-$K$-Scheepers? \end{Prob}